-- Appoint, and enter into a contract with, your chosen certifier. - Pay the certifier's fees before any certification work is carried out. - Provide any requested additional information to assess an application. - Meet the conditions of any development consent and ensure the development is carried out in accordance with the approved plans.
+- Appoint, and enter into a contract with, your chosen certifier. - Pay the certifier's fees upfront for any certification work that involves the determination of a development certificate. - Provide any requested additional information to assess an application. - Meet the conditions of any development consent and ensure the development is carried out in accordance with the approved plans.

-What does a registered building surveyor do?
+What does a registered certifier do?